 Grilled sausages and vegetables

-These grilled sausages and veggies on the BBQ are a fun way to bring the taste of home to a camping trip or outdoor BBQ party.
+These grilled sausages and veggies on the BBQ are a fun way to bring the taste of home to a camping trip meal or outdoor BBQ party.
 With just 4 ingredients, they make a really quick meal.

 Seal peppers, potatoes, zucchini and sausage in an aluminum foil pouch and grill them for a quick dinner.
 You can wrap individual packages up for each member of your party and throw the whole thing on a charcoal grill.